Sorrento, Sicily and Malta

-Catch a flight to Naples, where a private transfer will be waiting to take you on a beautiful drive down the coast to Sorrento.
+After a leisurely start and breakfast in your hotel this morning, return to the station for an onward train journey down the spine of Italy to Naples.
+Here, transfer onto the Circumvesuviana private service (payable locally) and travel around Mount Vesuvius to Sorrento .
 Upon arrival, check in at the Gran Paradiso Art (or similar), where you will have a 3-night stay.
 Once you have settled in to your hotel, perhaps head down to the pool for a swim and your first views over the cliffs of Sorrento.

 TMR RECOMMENDS: For a small additional cost, your driver can drop you off in ancient Roman city of Pompeii for a couple of hours (or longer if you would prefer) en route to Sorrento.
 Please call for details and prices.